MatteoFalcioni/LangGraph-Sandbox/README.md

 sandbox-setup
 ```

-Then customize your `.env` file and use in your code:
+Then customize your `sandbox.env` file and use in your code:

 ```python
 from langgraph_sandbox import make_code_sandbox_tool, SessionManager, Config